CoderDojoDC/CoderDojoDC.github.io/_posts/2014-07-21-lava-arrows.md

 It wasn't easy, but once a few people got ScriptCraft installed at our July 20th meeting, they had lava arrows.
 Here's a screencast of their script.
-Thanks to @westgarja for the activity and Alexa for making the video!
+Thanks to @westgardja for the activity and Alexa for making the video!